 If I say someone’s a private person, I’m still aware of their existence.
 I just don’t know anything about them.
 However, when someone’s anonymous, even their existence is a secret.

-So, being private online is an achievable goal because you can hide your internet activity, protect your personal data, information, and remove a lot of digital identifiers from websites or apps you visit.
-But hiding yourself completely might only be possible if you’re not on the internet at all.
+So, being private online is an achievable goal because you can hide your internet activity, protect your personal data, and remove a lot of digital identifiers from websites or apps you visit.
+But hiding completely might only be possible if you’ve never been on the internet at all.

 If anonymity is your goal, be wary of free VPNs

 Free VPNs are barely better than having no VPN at all.
 Sometimes, even worse.
-Why do I say so?
+Why?
+Let’s see:

-- Vague or non-existent privacy policies.
-The fact that over half of the most popular free VPN services on app stores have Chinese ownership and unclear privacy policies has been public for a while now.
-It’s crucial to keep in mind that many of these free VPN apps don’t care about your privacy and instead are jumping on a skyrocketing VPN trend to earn money.
+The fact that over half of the most popular free services on app stores have Chinese ownership and unclear privacy policies has been public for a while now.
+It’s crucial to keep in mind that many of these VPN services don’t care about your privacy and instead are jumping on a skyrocketing VPN trend to earn money.

-- Ads upon ads upon ads.
-Free apps, in general, tend to turn to ads to make a profit.
-VPNs are no exception.
+Free app developers, in general, tend to turn to ads to make a profit.
+VPN providers are no exception.
 Besides being irritating and often suspiciously too personal, ads also make the loading process slower and use up a considerable amount of your mobile data – which you pay for!
-And I don’t think anyone wants to pay to see ads.
+And who wants to pay to see ads?

 While 100% anonymity online is probably only obtainable if you’re not on the internet at all, tools like a VPN help you protect your data.
 But a VPN isn’t the only service that brings you closer to anonymity.

 DuckDuckGo is a search engine that focuses on users’ privacy.
-It doesn’t track or profile its users, so instead of showing you personalized search results, everyone sees the same thing.
+It doesn’t track or profile its users, so everyone sees the same thing instead of showing you personalized search results.

-A VPN goes well with Tor and DuckDuckGo.
+A VPN goes well with Tor and DuckDuckGo (or even comes with its own search tool – like Surfshark’s private Search tool).
 If you decide to use either of those, make sure to also route your internet traffic through VPN servers for an even higher degree of privacy and security.